samzhang111/samzhang111.github.io/_posts/2018-10-28-convex-hull-circles.md

 <div id="jxgbox" class="jxgbox" style="width:500px; height:500px">
 </div>

-The relative size of a ball of fixed radius inside a unit ball decreases exponentially with respect to the unit ball as dimensionality increases, so this provides an upper bound on the relative size of the convex hull of $n$ points in $N$ dimensions as well.
-This is the main theorem of the paper.
+In this visualization, the convex hull wasn't required to lie inside of a larger ball.
+But if it were, each smaller ball would have radius at most $1/2$ of the larger ball.
+Thus each additional dimension decreases the maximum relative volume of the smaller balls to the larger balls by a factor of $1/2$, and with $k$ points in $N$ dimensions, one has that the volume of the convex hull is bounded above by $\frac{k}{2^N}V(B)$, where $V(B)$ is the volume of the enclosing ball.

+The paper goes on to show how this implies that one cannot have a polynomial time algorithm for estimating the volume of a convex hull up to a constant factor given a "well-guaranteed separation oracle" (read the paper!
+It's barely four pages).

 I came across this as Exercise 1.1 in Chapter 2 of [Mathematics++](https://www.ams.org/publications/authors/books/postpub/stml-75) by Ida Kantor, Jiří Matoušek, and Robert Šámal.
 The authors mention that better bounds are known.